microsoft/cordova-samples/sap-custom-fiori-client/README.md

 	2. Update config.json in the KapselSDK\apps\fiori_client folder with your package name / ID, target folder for the project, app name, and platforms.
 Only Android and iOS are currently supported with Windows coming soon.
 Note that targetFolder must be a **relative path** not absolute.

+	3. Type "npm install" from this folder

-	3. Run "node taco_create.js" from this same folder.
+	4. Run "node taco_create.js" from this same locaiton.
 Like create_fiori_client.js, the script will take some time to execute.

 		> This script first runs create_fiori_client.js and then copies a few files that are placed inside the "platforms" folder directly by the Fiori client script into the main project so the platforms folder does not need to be added to source control and for improved iOS compatibility when remotely building from Windows.